 Our R&D Tax Credit Documentation Requirements Checklist includes the following six categories:

-Checklist Item #1: Documents to be submitted
+Checklist Item #1: Documents To Be Submitted

 Checklist Item #2: Research Credit Computation

-Checklist Item #3: The Qualified Research Expenditures (“QREs”)
+Checklist Item #3: The Qualified Research Expenditures (QREs)

 Checklist Item #4: Qualified Research Activities

-1. Business Component Test: Are the research activities being conducted to develop or improve on a business component?
+Are the research activities being conducted to develop or improve on a business component?

 Do the research activities eliminate technical uncertainties discovered at the beginning or during the research process?

-Is the Process of Experimentation based in the principles of the hard sciences?
+Is the Process of Experimentation based on the principles of the hard sciences?

-Note: For internal use software, taxpayers must also meet the High Threshold of Innovation test.
+Note: For internal use software, taxpayers must also meet the High Threshold of Innovation Test.

 Checklist Item #5: The Consistency Requirement

-The Consistency Requirement attempts to ensure consistency in comparing qualified research expenses in the past are developed in the same way as the current year.
-This requirement also helps provide proof that there’s been a rise in the qualified research expenses as a percentage of gross receipts, relative to the base period.
-Base year expenses must be documented and can be an area of concern if the taxpayer must use the 1984-88 method for calculating the fixed base percentage.
+The Consistency Requirement mandates that, for purposes of calculating the fixed-base percentage, the QREs of the credit year, as well as the QREs of the base years, be developed on a consistent basis.
+The Consistency Requirement attempts to achieve uniformity by ensuring qualified research expenses in the past are developed in the same way as the current year.
+This taxpayer obligation also helps substantiate a rise in the qualified research expenses as a percentage of gross receipts, relative to the base period.
+Base year expenses must be documented and can be an area of concern if the taxpayer chooses to use the regular credit method (as opposed to the alternative simplified method.)

 Checklist Item #6: Audit Documentation

 The IRS requires taxpayers to retain records in a usable format to detail and identify how the expenditures being claimed provide credit eligibility.
-Documentation to keep available for possible Internal Document Request (IDR) include:

 - Fixed base percentage calculations including the base amount